island-is/handbook/environment-setup.md

 ## Databases

 We use fully managed AWS database services.
-Although AWS offers a wide variaty of databases we limit ourselves to a small subset of those where we have deeper expertise in managing and troubleshooting.
+Although AWS offers a wide variety of databases we limit ourselves to a small subset of those where we have deeper expertise in managing and troubleshooting.

 We use the following databases as of this writing: